× Search

 Of course, switching fuel and power source to an alternative with lower emissions is the goal for both air quality and climate change impacts – hybrid, battery, hydrogen…

-The School’s Plant Category Group focuses on minimum engine emission standards, as well as operator behaviour.
+The School’s Plant Group focuses on minimum engine emission standards, as well as operator behaviour.
 Have a look at the Plant Commitment Charter for more information and how to get involved.

 Plant Commitment Charter